fjnelima-pixel/ESG-Project/README.md

 The project is designed to reflect practical ESG processes used by banks and DFIs, rather than corporate disclosure scoring.

 ## Business Context

 Banks operating across multiple countries face increasing expectations to:

 -Integrate environmental and social risk assessments into credit decisions

-- Track and close Environmental and Social Action Plans (ESAPs)
+-Track and close Environmental and Social Action Plans (ESAPs)

-- Monitor portfolio-level ESG risk exposure
+-Monitor portfolio-level ESG risk exposure

 -Identify and scale climate and green finance opportunities